Skip to content

 Or ask for “help” giving help, “Does anyone know the number for the Salvation Army, because I want to volunteer?”
 Google it!

 Narcissists deep down know there’s something different about them.
 So they fake being “normal” to fit in.
 And faking empathy is top of their list.
-This is easily achievable on social media.
+Which is easily achievable on social media.
+Because you don’t actually have to do anything but type.

 Narcissist Attention Seeking